microsoft/PowerPlatformConnectors/certified-connectors/D7Messaging/Readme.md

 ## Pre-requisites
 You will need the following to proceed:
-* A Miicrosoft Power Automate plan with custom connector feature
+* A Microsoft Power Automate subscription
 * A valid subscription in [D7API](https://app.d7networks.com/)
 * D7API Authentication Token.